-The 4 Corners of Cardiology Meeting Organising Committee would like introduce the following invited speakers as part of the 2022 program.
-Our international speakers will not be attending in person, however, their presentations will be streamed virtually to attendees.
+The 4 Corners of Cardiology Meeting Organising Committee would like introduce the following invited speakers as part of the 2024 program.

 Risk Factors and Prevention

 A/Prof Sarah Zaman

 Associate Professor Sarah Zaman is an Academic Interventional Cardiologist at Westmead Hospital and the Westmead Applied Research Centre, University of Sydney, Australia.
 A/Prof Zaman is a national leader in academic cardiology, as a Heart Foundation Future Leader Fellow and through her roles on guideline writing committees.
 She has been recognized internationally within interventional cardiology; selected from a world-wide application process to be a United States’ SCAI-ELM Fellow and to take part in The Lancet commission on ischaemic heart disease.
 A/Prof Zaman has a PhD from the University of Sydney, targeting prevention of sudden cardiac death.
 She leads a Women’s Heart Disease Research Program at the University of Sydney that involves clinical trial and cohort studies.
 She has received $4.6 million in competitive grant funding, ~$9 million in Industry support and has published 84 journal articles/book chapters.
 She is regularly invited faculty to international scientific meetings (e.g. TCT, ACC and SCAI) and organizes the Australian/New Zealand Endovascular Therapies Scientific Sessions.
 A/Prof Sarah Zaman is an active advocate for women in cardiology, having co-founded the Women in Cardiology groups for Australia/New Zealand.

 Professor of Public Heath, Department of Public Health and Primary Care, Imperial College London & Honorary Consultant Cardiologist, Imperial College NHS Trust